QbzO/QbzO/README.md

 - 👋 Hi, I’m @QbzO
 - 👀 I’m interested in science in general, but especially in new tech/innovation
-- 🌱 I’m currently learning JavaSc
+- 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on stuff that helps in medical fields
 - ⚡ Fun fact: I can move my ears